dentarg/auth0-blog/_posts/2017-11-24-run-a-loopback-app-on-google-app-engine.markdown

         app.start();
 });
 ```
-**Note**: Replace the `YOUR-AUTH0-URL-HERE`, `YOUR-API-AUDIENCE-GOES-HERE` and, `YOUR-AUTH0-ISSUER-HERE` placeholders with the API audience and Auth0 domain values from your Auth0 dashboard before deployment.
+**Note**: Replace the `YOUR-AUTH0-URL-HERE`, `YOUR-API-AUDIENCE-GOES-HERE` and, `YOUR-AUTH0-ISSUER-HERE` placeholders with the API audience and Auth0 domain values from your Auth0 dashboard.

 ## Deploy the app

 Here comes the important part of this article.
 We now have a loopback app fully setup.
 We can run the app locally using the command `node .` or `npm run start`.
-Instead of, running this app on our system, we will push it on Google App Engine, a NodeJS environment, there the App Engine will take care of the resources our app needs to run and also, give our app a good perfomance boost.
+Instead of, running this app on our system, we will push it to Google App Engine, a NodeJS environment, there the App Engine will take care of the resources our app needs to run and also, give our app a good perfomance boost.

 Let's get started.
-Create a app.yaml in the root directory of the app and enter the following content:
+Create a `app.yaml` in the root directory of the app and enter the following content:

 ```yaml
 runtime: nodejs
 env: flex
 ```

-`app.yaml` contains our Node.js App Engine's runtime configurations such as cpu, memory, network and disk resource, automatic or manual scaling configurations and other general settings.
-It's kind of like .htaccess in php.
-You can read more about app.yaml at its official documentation.
+`app.yaml` contains our Node.js App Engine's runtime configurations such as CPU, memory, network and disk resource, automatic or manual scaling configurations and other general settings.
+It's kind of like `.htaccess` in php.
+You can read more about `app.yaml` at its official documentation.

 Run the following command to deploy your app: